Abhinav81-code/Crop-yield-prediction/README.md

-# Crop Yield Prediction
+# Predicting Crop Yield Using AI & Business Intelligence
-This project is a complete data-driven solution designed to predict crop yield using machine learning.
-It includes an interactive Streamlit web application, a detailed Power BI dashboard, and a reproducible model-building pipeline.
+This project presents a comprehensive solution for predicting crop yield using Machine Learning and Business Intelligence tools.
+It combines predictive modeling through a user-friendly Streamlit app with an interactive Power BI dashboard to support agricultural decision-making, policy formulation, and resource planning.

-# Project Components
+# Project Overview
-Jupyter Notebook (Project_Crop_yield.ipynb): Covers data preprocessing, exploratory data analysis (EDA), feature engineering, and model training.

-Streamlit App (appp.py): Allows users to input various agricultural parameters and receive crop yield predictions.

-Power BI Dashboard (power bi crop ORGINAL.pbix): Offers rich visual insights into regional yields, crop performance, weather impact, and farming practices.

-Model Files: Includes the trained ML model (model.pkl), a scaler (scaler.pkl), and label encoders (label_encoder.pkl) for prediction.
+With rising concerns over food security and climate change, accurate crop yield prediction has become essential.
+This project addresses that need by analyzing agricultural data and building a machine learning model to estimate crop yield (in MT/HA) based on environmental and farming conditions.
+An integrated Power BI dashboard offers visual insights for stakeholders to understand regional performance and influencing factors.

 # Key Features
-Predicts crop yield (in MT/HA) based on real-world agricultural data.

-User-friendly web interface with customizable input options.

-Interactive Power BI dashboard for visual storytelling.

-Modular and scalable pipeline for machine learning.

-# Machine Learning Overview
-The model is trained to predict Crop_Yield_MT_per_HA using a mix of categorical, numerical, and boolean features.

-Categorical data is label-encoded, and numerical data is scaled for better model performance.

-Predictions are made based on features such as region, soil type, crop, rainfall, temperature, fertilizer and irrigation usage, weather condition, and days to harvest.

-# Power BI Insights
-The dashboard includes:

-Crop-wise and region-wise yield trends

-Analysis of fertilizer and irrigation use

-Impact of temperature and rainfall on yield

-Summarized KPIs for quick understanding

-# Use Case
-Ideal for:

-Farmers and agronomists to make data-backed decisions

-Agricultural researchers studying yield patterns

-Policymakers exploring food production trends

-🧑‍💻 Developed By
-Abhinav

-# Future Enhancements
-Integrate live weather data for dynamic predictions

-Deploy on cloud platforms for broader access

-Add a feedback loop for continuous model improvement

-Mobile-friendly version of the app
+Predictive model for estimating crop yield based on real-time inputs

+In-depth data analysis on soil type, weather, fertilizer usage, and irrigation

+Streamlit app for interactive predictions and exploration

+Power BI dashboard with visual storytelling and KPIs

+AI-driven insights for yield optimization and planning

+# Methodology
+Data Preprocessing

+Handled missing values and encoded categorical variables

+Scaled numerical features and engineered useful features (e.g., temperature category)

+Exploratory Data Analysis (EDA)

+Analyzed rainfall, temperature, days to harvest, and crop patterns

+Visualized correlations and trends using Matplotlib and Seaborn

+Model Building

+Trained a regression model to predict Crop_Yield_MT_per_HA

+Used label encoding for categorical fields and applied scaling

+Evaluated model performance using R² and error metrics

+Streamlit Application

+Developed a user interface for farmers or analysts to input data

+Live prediction of crop yield based on environmental and farm inputs

+# Power BI Dashboard
+The Power BI dashboard titled "Crop Yield Analysis & Forecasting" provides:

+Total and average yield across regions and crops

+Visual correlation of rainfall, temperature, and yield

+Breakdown of yield based on irrigation and fertilizer use

+Dynamic filters to compare soil types, weather conditions, and crops

+Geographic view of productivity zones

+# Key Statistics:

+Highest Yielding Region: Central Plains

+Average Rainfall Across Crops: 522 mm

+Average Temperature: 28.3°C

+Most Commonly Used Fertilizer: NPK

+# Tools & Technologies
+Python for data preprocessing and machine learning

+Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn

+Streamlit for building the interactive web app

+Power BI Desktop for dynamic dashboard creation

+#  Project Outcomes
+This project demonstrates how AI and BI tools can be combined to predict agricultural outputs effectively.
+It empowers decision-makers with predictive insights, enhances resource planning, and improves agricultural productivity through data-driven strategies.

+# Acknowledgements
+Dataset: Custom agricultural dataset for crop prediction Inspired by real-world farming scenarios and agronomic patterns